 A change of mechanism in direct aid to the national budget would have to be accompanied by greater incentives for reforms, for example by more systematically converting public debt into project funds or granting visas to more Tunisian trainees to enable them to learn or work in the EU for a few years.
 In addition, opportunities for importing certain Tunisian agricultural products into the EU should be improved rapidly, flexibly and generously – without waiting for the conclusion of the EU’s comprehensive trade agreement, which is highly controversial in Tunisia.

-Ultimately, the aim at the beginning of 2020 is to send a clear message to the political elites in Tunis: Europe will continue to stand in solidarity with Tunisia and pursue its current cooperation policy – with one exception: From now on, a precondition for direct aid to the national budget is implementation of mutually agreed on structural reform steps, which are considered indispensable for sustainable economic and social stabilization – so-called “resilience.”
+Ultimately, the aim at the beginning of 2020 is to send a clear message to the political elites in Tunis in general and the new government in particular: Europe will continue to stand in solidarity with Tunisia and pursue its current cooperation policy – with one exception: From now on, a precondition for direct aid to the national budget is implementation of mutually agreed on structural reform steps, which are considered indispensable for sustainable economic and social stabilization – so-called “resilience.”
 If these actions succeed, Tunisia can count on even more European support.
 It goes without saying that such an approach would imply involving a broad set of stakeholders, including civil society actors, in outlining precise reform steps and benchmarks – and, last but not least, it would require greater coordination between the EU, the bilateral donors and the IFIs.

 Isabelle Werenfels is a senior fellow at the Stiftung Wissenschaft und Politik (SWP) and conducts research on the Maghreb countries.
 A short version of this article was first published on the SWP homepage in the “Kurz gesagt” section.
 We thank Alice Holterdorf, who also contributed input and provided research.